4 Key Reasons Local Businesses Fail When Using Google AdWords

 AdWords does get a bad rap in many circles, and while clicks are expensive for most people and the interface complex, most of the time when advertisers get bad results, they only have themselves (or those they hire to manage their campaigns) to blame.

 There are four main reasons local businesses fail with Google AdWords.
-Let’s cover them briefly here so you know what you’re in for.
+Let’s cover them here so you know exactly what you’re in for.

-- No landing page or an awful landing page.
+1. Landing page or an awful landing page

 The first page a visitor to your site lands on after clicking on your Google ad is called the landing page.
 A landing page is an essential part of your AdWords campaign, and a good one can instantly double your leads from AdWords (without spending a cent more on clicks.)

 Not having a dedicated, high-converting landing page is a huge mistake.
 Based on experience, we estimate the typical local business website converts somewhere around 5 percent.
 On the other hand, a better-designed landing page can easily convert at 10 percent to 20 percent.